Macrometacorp/docs/docs/photoniq/p3/view-p3-metrics.md

 ## Available Metrics

 The dashboard displays the following metrics.
+For more information about these metrics, refer to [P3 Metrics](p3-metrics.md).

 ### Request Counts